Festival Internacional da Canção: 1968

 After complaints of a Rio bias, it was decided that the national phase would be altered so that the largest states were guaranteed songs in the festival.
 São Paulo was guaranteed six songs, Minas Gerais was guaranteed two, and Bahia, Pernambuco, Paraná and Rio Grande do Sul were each guaranteed one.
 Instead of a simple committee, the Teatro da Pontifícia Universidade Católica de São Paulo would host a preliminary concert to choose the six songs that would represent São Paulo.
 In addition to better representing Paulista musicians, the concert would also help Globo pull viewers away from the rival Festival de Música Popular Brasileira hosted in the city by TV Record.

 The third edition is best remembered for an unruly audience that harassed several of the musicians.
-The temperament of the audience is retrospectively viewed as a reflection of the growing angst toward the increasingly censorial government alongside the perceived degradation of traditional Brazilian music due to American and British influences.
+The temperament of the audience is retrospectively viewed as a reflection of the growing angst toward the increasingly censorial government alongside the perceived degradation of traditional Brazilian music due to foreign influences.
 Tropicália, which took its inspiration from psychedelic rock, was one such controversial musical movement featured during the festival.
-Its reception during São Paulo phase was overwhelmingly negative.
+Its reception during the São Paulo phase was overwhelmingly negative.
 In one example, tropicália pioneer Gilberto Gil was booed and disqualified after performing the "Questão de Ordem" (a Jimi Hendrix-inspired rock song) due to its supposed incendiary content.
-However, the crowd unruliness was best exemplified when Caetano Veloso and his backing band, Os Mutantes, were booed and pelted with food while performing their song "É Proibido Proibir" (lit.
+In another, Caetano Veloso and his backing band, Os Mutantes, were booed and pelted with garbage while performing their song "É Proibido Proibir" (lit.
 'It is Forbidden to Forbid') during the São Paulo finals.
 The song (inspired by the French aphorism used during May 68) featured electric guitars and Veloso dressed in a gaudy, plastic outfit.
 With such traits, it was considered a representation of capitalist America, which was seen as a corrupting force among the leftist student crowd.
 In response to the overwhelmingly negative crowd reaction, Veloso stopped playing and gave a speech.
-He opened with a question– "but is this the youth who wants to take power?"
-(Note: Original: "Mas é isso que é a juventude que diz que quer tomar o poder?")– before protesting the earlier disqualification of Gil and the political climate of Brazil in a sequence of events described as defining the generation.
+He opened with a question—"But is this the youth who wants to take power?"
+(Note: Original: "Mas é isso que é a juventude que diz que quer tomar o poder?")—before protesting the earlier disqualification of Gil and the political climate of Brazil in a sequence of events described as defining the generation.
 Although "É Proibido Proibir" was one of the six songs chosen by the jury, Veloso refused to attend the national phase in Rio.
 Only Os Mutantes, with their entry "Caminhante Noturno", represented tropicália at the Maracanãzinho.